neondatabase/website/content/docs/manage/orgs-manage.md

 All members can invite external users to [collaborate](/docs/guides/project-collaboration-guide) on specific projects.
 Collaborators will not have access to the organization Dashboard but can access any projects shared with them from the **Projects** page of their personal account, under **Shared with you**.
 Collaborators can invite additional Collaborators to the project and remove existing Collaborators from the project.

 <Admonition type="note">
-Organization members cannot be invited as Collaborators since they already have access to all projects through their organization membership.
-Additionally, if a project with collaborators is transferred to an organization, any existing collaborator permissions for organization members on that project are automatically removed.
+Organization members don't need Collaborator invites as they already have full project access.
+When projects are transferred to an organization, existing collaborator permissions for organization members are automatically removed.
 </Admonition>

 ![organization collaborators](/docs/manage/org_collaborators.png)